 Exploring the Thai North

 A warm hospitality is written all over the faces of Chiang Mai dwellers, whether you choose a 5-star hotel or drowsing guest house.
-It’s Thailand’s cheapest major travel destination with plenty of activities to get engaged in; from wandering along timeless Old City lanes, to trekking to remote hill-tribe villages, to whitewater rafting and riding elephants, to taking a long-tail boat cruise along the Mae Ping River with delicious Thai dinner, or relaxing during unique Thai massage and spa treatments.
+It's Thailand's cheapest major travel destination with plenty of activities to get engaged in: from wandering along timeless Old City lanes, to trekking to remote hill-tribe villages, to whitewater rafting and riding elephants, to taking a long-tail boat cruise along the Mae Ping River with delicious Thai dinner, or relaxing during unique Thai massage and spa treatments.

 A key tourist attraction is to the city's west, the sacred pillar Wat Phra That Doi Suthep, bearing the Lord Buddha holy relic never seen before.
 Doi Suthep rises 1,676 meters above the sea level providing panoramic scenery of surrounding landscapes.
-They say, if you're to see only one temple in Thailand, Doi Suthep is the one.
-Set on a mountain plateau overlooking Chiang Mai, this visually stunning site is steeped in history and religious significance.
-The temple is definitely living up to the hype not only scenically and spiritually, but also pop-culturally (the opening of the Rambo III movie was filmed on the temple steps).
+They say if you're to see only one temple in Thailand, Doi Suthep is the one.
+Set on a mountain plateau overlooking Chiang Mai, this visually stunning site steeped in history and religious significance.
+The temple definitely lives up to the hype not only scenically and spiritually, but also pop-culturally (the opening of the Rambo III movie was filmed on the temple steps).

 To be continued...